m3dbx/m3-workshop/README.md

 ### Step 3: Open up Grafana

-Once the stack is up and running, login into [Grafana](http://localhost:3030) using `admin:admin` credentials, and then head to the [Explore](http://localhost:3000/explore) tab.

-**Note:** Press "skip screen" in Grafana when prompting you to set a password.
+Once the stack is up and running, login into [Grafana](http://localhost:3030) using `admin:admin` credentials.
+Press "skip screen" in Grafana when prompting you to set a password.

+Once in the Grafana UI, go to the [Explore](http://localhost:3000/explore) tab.
+From here, you will see a dropdown at the top of the page with the three datasources - Prometheus01, Prometheus02, and M3Query.

-### Step 4: Explore the Prometheus data sources in Grafana
+### Step 4: Explore the Prometheus data sources in Grafana via Explore and Dashboard tabs

-In the [Explore](http://localhost:3000/explore) tab of Grafana, you will see three datasources - Prometheus01, Prometheus02, and M3Query.
+**Explore:** In the [Explore](http://localhost:3000/explore) tab of Grafana, you will see three datasources - Prometheus01, Prometheus02, and M3Query.
 Only the 2 Prometheus instances will be emitting metrics (scraping themselves), as remote read and write HTTP endpoints have not been enabled yet for your M3DB cluster.
-You can also see an example of a Grafana Dashboard for your metrics by X.

 Try switching between the two Prometheus datasources, and running the query command: 'up{}'.
-You will notice that each of the Prometheus instances are emitting slightly different sets of metrics, and that you would need to combine then in order to get a full picuture.
-In order to do this, we will be adding Remote Read and Write capabilities to the Prometheus instances in the next step.
+Change the resolution of your graph to "Last 5 minutes" to get results.
+When swtiching between the two Prometheus instances, you will notice that each of the Prometheus instances are emitting slightly different sets of metrics (look under the "Table" section).
+In order to combine the metris from both instances, we will need to add the Remote Read and Write HTTP endpoints to our Prometheus configuratoins.
+This will allow metrics to then be sent to our M3DB cluster.

+**Dashboard:** If you want to see multiple metrics for your data sources in one place, go to the [Dashboard](http://localhost:3000/?orgId=1) tab in Granfana.
+There will be some default dashboards already created, such as `Prometheus Stats`.
+Within the Dashboard, if you want to explore a certain metric (e.g. `prometheus_target_interval_length_seconds`) then click on the dropdown at the top of the metric and go to `Explore`.
+This will direct you to a more detailed look at that particular metric.
+Check it out!

 ### Step 5: Sending Prometheus metrics to the M3DB cluster

-To start sending metrics scraped by the two Prometheus instances to the M3DB cluster, we need to enable remote write functionality:
+To start sending metrics from the two Prometheus instances to the M3DB cluster, we need to enable remote write functionality:

-- In your code editor of choice (we are using VSCode), go to the Prometheus folder under Config.
+- In your code editor (e.g. VSCode), go to the Prometheus folder under Config.
 There will be two `yml` config files there.
-At the bottom of each config file, there will be a Remote Read and Write seciont commented out (in green).
+At the bottom of each config file, there will be a Remote Read and Write section commented out (in green).
 Uncomment both `remote_read` and `remote_write` blocks in [./config/prometheus/prometheus01.yml](./config/prometheus/prometheus01.yml) and [./config/prometheus/prometheus02.yml](./config/prometheus/prometheus02.yml) config files.
 Once this is done, save your changes locally.
-- Then run `docker-compose restart prometheus01 prometheus02`;
+- Then run `docker-compose restart prometheus01 prometheus02`
-- Once they're reloaded, head to the [Explore](http://localhost:3000/explore) tab and switch to the `M3 Query` data source to run PromQL queries (e.g. `up{}`.
-By doing so, you will now see that metrics across all of your instances are being emitted to the `M3 Query` data source.
+- Once they're reloaded, head back to the [Explore](http://localhost:3000/explore) tab in Grafana, and switch to the `M3 Query` data source to run PromQL queries (e.g. `up{}`).
+By doing so, you will now see that metrics across both Prometheus instances are being emitted to the `M3 Query` data source - creating a single point of query across your instances.

 ### Step 6: Spin down one of the M3DB nodes (if running 3 node cluster) and query Prometheus metrics

-- When performing reads or writes, M3DB utilizes quorum logic in order to successfully complete requests.
-In order to demonstrate this, we will be spinning down of the M3DB nodes (**only if using 3 node cluster**) and querying against the remaining two nodes.
+- When performing reads or writes, M3 Coordinator and M3 Query utilize quorum logic in order to successfully complete requests (i.e. in a three node M3DB cluster, the Coordinator must successfully write at least 2 of the 3 copies of data to M3DB).
+In order to demonstrate this, we will be spinning down one of the M3DB nodes (**only if using 3 node cluster**), and querying against the remaining two DB nodes.
-- For this workshop, we will spin down `m3db_data01` by running the follwoing command:
+- For the workshop, we will spin down `m3db_data01` by running the follwoing command (**Note:** Do NOT stop the `m3db_seed` instance):

 ```$:~ docker-compose stop m3db_data01```